Human Rights Education Curbs Polarization: MAKE A DONATION TODAY!

 The East Africa Human Rights Program (EAHRP) is a regional training program which provides a unique opportunity for human rights workers, defenders, activists and educators from civil society organizations, institutions and government agencies, to deepen their understanding of human rights and the essential role of human rights education in effecting and sustaining social change.
 Developed in partnership with Equitas training alumni from across East Africa, the goal of the EAHRP is to strengthen the capacity of a regional pool of human rights organizations and institutions to use a human rights-based approach (HRBA) to advance gender equality and human rights through human rights education (HRE), with the purpose of building a global culture of human rights.

-For more information about the 7th session, you can read the EAHRP 2022 Information Guide
+• For more information about the 9th session, you can read the EAHRP 2026 Information Guide (coming soon!)

 Frequently Asked Questions about the East Africa Human Rights Program